Stackpole, Hebe Daum

 Format: Originally recorded on 1 tape reel.
 Reformated in 2010 as 2 digital wav files.
 Duration is 1 hr., 22 min.

-Collection Summary: An interview of Hebe Daum Stackpole and Jack Moxom conducted 1965 Jan.
-9, by Mary McChesney, in Oakland, Calif., for the Archives of American Art New Deal and the Arts project.
+Collection Summary: An interview of Hebe Daum Stackpole and Jack Moxom conducted 1965 January 9, by Mary McChesney, in Oakland, California, for the Archives of American Art New Deal and the Arts project.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.

 - A transcript of this interview appears below.

 - The transcript of this interview is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Hebe Daum Stackpole and Jack Moxom, 1965 January 9, Archives of American Art, Smithsonian Institution

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Hebe Daum Stackpole and Jack Moxom, 1965 January 9, Archives of American Art, Smithsonian Institution.

 Interview with Hebe Daum Stackpole and Jack Moxom

 The following oral history transcript is the result of a tape-recorded interview with Hebe Daum Stackpole and Jack Moxom on January 9, 1965.
 The interview took place in Oakland, CA, and was conducted by Mary Fuller McChesney for the Archives of American Art, Smithsonian Institution.